AndrewBennet/automatic-app-landing-page/_pages/presskit.md

 ## Loved by Users

 Reading List has been exceptionally well received by its users.
-It is the highest-rated reading tracking app in the App Store, with a 4.8 rating from over 30,000 ratings and reviews.
+It is the highest-rated reading tracking app in the App Store, with a 4.8 rating from over 32,000 ratings and reviews.

 ## Pricing

 Reading List is free to download.
-Some advanced features are available after unlocking Reading List Pro, which is available at launch for a one-off payment.
+Some advanced features are available only after subscribing to Reading List Pro.

 ## Media